Ray Data Quickstart#

 {'sepal length (cm)': 5.1, 'sepal width (cm)': 3.5, 'petal length (cm)': 1.4, 'petal width (cm)': 0.2, 'target': 0}

-To learn more about creating datasets, read Loading data.
+To learn more about creating datasets from different sources, read Loading data.

 Transforming data#

 Apply user-defined functions (UDFs) to transform datasets.
-Ray executes transformations in parallel for performance.
+Ray automatically parallelizes these transformations across your cluster for better performance.

 from typing import Dict